 - Never rub acrylic glass windows dry as dust particles might damage the surface. - Only clean acrylic glass windows with plenty of warm water, some dish washing liquid and a soft cloth. - Never use glass cleaning agents with chemical, abrasive or alcohol-containing additives.
-Premature brittleness of the panes and associated cracks may result from their use. - Avoid contact of cleansing agents used for the body (e.g. tar- or silicone-removing agents) with acrylic glass. - Do not clean vehicle in car wash. - Do not attach stickers to the acrylic glass windows. - > Treat rubber seals with a conventional rubber care product.
+Premature brittleness of the panes and associated cracks may result from their use. - ▷ Avoid contact of cleansing agents used for the body (e.g. tar- or siliconeremoving agents) with acrylic glass. - \triangleright Do not clean vehicle in car wash. - > Do not attach stickers to the acrylic glass windows. - ▷ Having cleaned the vehicle rinse acrylic glass with sufficient clear water. - > Treat rubber seals with a conventional rubber care product.